AER-RC/LBLRTM/README.md

 Clough SA, Shephard MW, Mlawer EJ, Delamere JS, Iacono MJ, Cady-Pereira K, Boukabara S, Brown PD.Atmospheric radiative transfer modeling: a summary of the AER codes • SHORT COMMUNICATION• _J Quant.
 Spectrosc. and Radiat Transfer_, **91**, 233-244 (2005).

-Also, please refer to [RTWeb](rtweb.aer.com) for the complete list of references.
+Also, please refer to the [References Wiki Page](https://github.com/AER-RC/LBLRTM/wiki/References-and-Publications) for the complete list of references.

 11. **How do you calculate fluxes?**